 Secondary School Programmes

-- 9 unfunded places (3 per centre) for overseas trained teachers with teaching qualifications, but not QTS, and who have been employed at a maintained school for at least a year.
+- overseas trained teachers with teaching qualifications, but not QTS, and who have been employed at a maintained school for at least a year.

-training grants will not be available for places in categories (ii), and (iii) above and the training provider will need to recover all costs directly from the school.
-A limited number (maximum of 2 per centre) of the unfunded places in categories (ii) and (iii) above could be utilised for independent schools wishing to support a teacher to train in the designated priority subjects only (mathematics, physics, chemistry, modern foreign languages, ICT and Welsh).
+training grants will not be available for places in the funded categories above and the training provider will need to recover all costs directly from the school.
+A limited number (maximum of 2 per centre) of the unfunded places in categories (ii) and (iii) above could be utilised for independent schools wishing to support a teacher to train in the designated priority subjects only (mathematics, physics, chemistry, modern foreign languages, ICT/Computer Science and Welsh).